 Is it any good?

 The only one of the popular S.E.
-Hinton books to be filmed by Disney, this is a bit glossier than the two directed by Francis Ford Coppola (The Outsiders and Rumble Fish), but still a very frank and gritty story.
+Hinton books to be filmed by Disney, this is a bit glossier than the Francis Ford Coppola-directed The Outsiders and Rumble Fish, but still a frank and gritty story.
 Tex has tougher problems than most kids, but his impulsive approach to dealing with them will seem familiar to many viewers.
 Tex and Mason are constantly exposed to the consequences of bad choices made by others.

 The issue of responsibility is also an important one here.
 Mason takes on the responsibility of the household, putting enormous pressure on himself.
 But in "over-parenting," he keeps too much from Tex, and it is only when Tex has to take some responsibility himself that he can begin to think of other people.
 Sexual involvement by teenagers is an issue as well.
 Mason's advice to Tex (that a boy should keep going until the girl tells him to stop) is worth discussing with both boys and girls.
 So is Jamie's ability to make it very clear to Tex that she is not ready to have sex with him.

 Families can talk about...

 Families can talk about how Cole and Pop have opposite reactions to the trouble Johnny and Tex get into.
 Is one more effective?
 How would you respond?
 Why didn't Mason apologize for selling the horses?
 Why did Tex take over when Johnny didn't jump his motorbike over the creek?
 Pop tells Mason to go ahead and explode and clear the air.
 What do you think about this approach to communication?
 Why did Johnny say it was all right for him to criticize his father, but he didn't want Tex to do it?